Employer Guide · Work Permits

 View Relocation Services

-If you're planning to hire non-EU nationals and need guidance on the right route, timelines and obligations, our team is here to help.
-We've supported employers across FinTech, Tech, Financial Services and iGaming through this process.
+If you are planning to hire non-EU nationals and need guidance on the right route, timelines and obligations, our team is here to help.
+We have supported employers across FinTech, Tech, Financial Services and iGaming through this process.

 jobs@emeraldzebra.cy